dpTech-front/linux-homelab/README.md

-# Linux Home Lab
+# Linux Home Lab Portfolio

-This repository contains my hands-on Linux projects and experiments, focusing on server setup, system automation, Vim/Neovim workflows, and tiling window managers.
+This repository documents my Linux home lab journey, starting with my shell environment.

+## Contents

+### Shell Environments
+- **shells/zsh** → My Zsh configuration files, including .zshrc, .zprofile, and .zshenv

+---

-## Projects
+## Notes
-- Server setup & configuration
-- SSH hardening & firewall setup
-- User management & automation scripts
-- Vim/Neovim workflow customization
-- Tiling WM configs (bspwm, dwm, Echinus)
+- Each folder contains configs and a README explaining installation, usage, and workflow.
+- This repo is designed for step-by-step reproducibility and expansion.